Celebrating the Sacrament of Marriage in the Diocese of Limerick

-- For a couple living outside of Ireland, all of the above listed papers, completed by both parties, should be sent to their Parish Priest’s Diocesan Bishop or Local Ordinary, who will forward them for their Nihil Obstat to: Limerick Diocesan Office, Social Service Centre, Henry Street, Limerick.
+- For a couple living outside Ireland, all of the above listed papers, completed by both parties, should be sent to their Parish Priest’s Diocesan Bishop or Local Ordinary, who will forward them for their Nihil Obstat to: Limerick Diocesan Office, Social Service Centre, Henry Street, Limerick, tel.
+061 315856.

 - You will also need to look at participating in a marriage preparation course such as Accord.
 The courses are prepared and presented by married couples and are a lovely way for you as a couple to take a look at your own relationship.
 This is time for yourselves, and time that will be really well spent.

 You may also find the following link helpful:- www.together.ie